FredericGariepy/LighthouseLabs/PKM/W5/D1/SOA.md

 # How to Write an ISO 27001 SOA?
 (6 steps)
 ## 1. _Recognize_ and _Assess_ Threats to Your ISMS
-List all of your information assets and the potential data security risks associated with each one as part of an ISO 27001 Risk Assessment.
+List all of your information assets \
+and the potential data security risks associated with each one, as part of an ISO 27001 Risk Assessment.

 > Following this, you may assign a risk owner, develop a strategy to address any vulnerabilities, and rank and prioritize risks based on their probability and effect.
 This document serves as a template for conducting a risk analysis in accordance with ISO 27001.